 Some clients will provide a specific and detailed list of duties for guards, whereas other clients may trust the guards to determine how to best keep their site safe and secure.
 In any case, you will know what your specific duties are for any site by reading the "post orders".

 B) Vehicle Patrol

-Also called mobile patrol, this type of work involves doing routine security patrols for multiple clients, and some security companies also offer alarm response by their patrol team.
-A typical shift on vehicle patrol involves driving to different client properties either on a set schedule or at random intervals.
-The vehicle patrol team is also often a point of contact for on-site guards at different locations, acting as shift supervisors or managers.
+Also called mobile patrol, this type of work involves doing routine security patrols at multiple locations, with some security companies offering alarm response and additional services via their patrol team.
+A typical shift on vehicle patrol involves driving to different properties either on a set schedule or at random intervals.
+The vehicle patrol team can be a point of contact for on-site guards at different locations as well, acting as shift supervisors or managers.
 They may also be a direct point of contact for clients outside office hours.

 Tools Of The Trade

 Here are some of the tools, equipment, and other items you may come across as a Security Guard.
 Of course someone sitting at the front desk of an office building won't be wearing a hard hat, and someone handing out parking tickets on a day shift won't likely need a flashlight.
 But in the broader scope of private security work, these are some of the items you may encounter due to the wide range of jobs and tasks that Security Guards perform.

 Cell phone or 2-way radio (walkie-talkie)

 Basic and essential items.
 Cell phones allow Security Guards to call police, clients, supervisors, or others, and are normally provided by the security company.
 Cell phones are likewise necessary for patrol units and supervisors so that alarm companies, clients, guards, and others can reach them anywhere at any time.